 Since $D_{j_+}\cdot e$ is a positive integer, this factor is a polynomial in $t^{-1}$ and its restriction to $\delta$ vanishes.
-So the only possibility for non-zero restriction is $\delta_+$ with $\delta_+|\delta_-$.
-Apply localization formula one more time, we obtain
+So the only possibility for non-zero restriction occurs for $\delta_+$ with $\delta_+|\delta_-$.
+Applying localization formula one more time, we obtain

 \end{proof}